DevMountain/Continuum/README.md

 ### Fetching Data for the PostListTableViewController

 1. In the `PostListTableViewController` add a new function to request a full sync operation that takes in an optional completion closure.
-Implement the function by turning on the network activity indicator, calling the `fetchPosts` function on the `PostController`.
-Reload the tableView and turn the network activity indicator off in the completion.
+Implement the function by calling the `fetchPosts` function on the `PostController`.
+Reload the tableView in the completion.
 2. Call the function in the `viewDidLoad` to initiate a full sync when the user first opens the application.

 ### Restructuring the Post Model to Optimize Fetch Times